Home

 Scientist story

-Or does future rain cause forecast?
+Or is it future rain that somehow influences the forecast?

 Conclusion

-That's the science of data.
+That's the science of Data.

 Additional materials